RyanSpaker/CornGame/DEVLOG.md

 switched to replicating position/rotation as per example and it works.
 Perhaps I can ensure all replicated entities which move have position (even without rigidbody).
 I have confirmed with perrywink that lightyears replacement for SyncPlugin handles position regardless of replication or rigidbody components.

-TODO: make editor use any relation for hierarchy, so ClientOf shows as child, as well as AeronetLinkOf. deal with cycles somehow.
+- [ ] TODO: make editor use any relation for hierarchy, so ClientOf shows as child, as well as AeronetLinkOf. deal with cycles somehow.

+Had to tweak lightyear alot to get working.
+Going to try pulling main to see if stuff is fixed.